Jorkyball

-Jorkyball is a format of two vs two football.
-It is played in a 10 m by 5 m cage on artificial turf with the possibility of using the walls to pass, dribble, and score.
-As in football it is played only with the feet and use of hands is forbidden.
-The objective is to score goals into a net.
-As in squash and paddle, the sport is played in a four-walled court and all of them can be used including the net above. (i.e, there is no outside).
-The governing body is the Jorkyball International Federation.
+Jorkyball is a format of two vs two small-sided version of minifootball, inspired by association football.
+It is played in a 10 m by 5 m cage on artificial turf with the possibility of using the walls to pass, dribble and score.
+The sport is played in a four-walled court.

 Jorkyball International Federation

 Jorkyball International Federation (JIF) was founded in 2014.
 The president of the JIF is Gilles Paniez and its headquarters are in Rome, Italy.

-The new Jorkyball International Federation becomes reality in 10/09/2014.